-Finally, the fact that the defendant's group companies concluded an individual licence agreement with NTT Inc., which is also a pool member, for the entire portfolio of 3GPP/3GPP2 essential patents speaks against the assumption that the standard licence agreement is so widespread in the market.
-The agreement provides for a style retention agreement according to which NTT cannot successfully assert claims from other SEPs, in particular those which can be read on the AVC standard, against the defendant's group companies.
-Here the group companies had the option, by unilateral declaration to NTT companies, to enter into a license with respect to these other SEPs as well (so-called "pick right") if NTT asserted the corresponding patents.
-However, any licence fee claims from these additional SEPs had already been settled with the payments for 3GPP/3GPP2.
+Finally, the fact that the defendant's group companies concluded an individual licence agreement with NTT Constant Inc., which is also a pool member, for the entire portfolio of 3GPP/3GPP2 essential patents speaks against the assumption that the standard licence agreement is so widespread in the market.
+The agreement provides for a style retention agreement according to which NTT Constant cannot successfully assert claims from other SEPs, in particular those which can be read on the AVC standard, against the defendant's group companies.
+Here the group companies had the option, by unilateral declaration to NTT Constant, to enter into a license with respect to these other SEPs as well (so-called "pick right") if NTT Constant asserted the corresponding patents.
+However, any licence fee claims from 3GPP/3GPP2.
 The conclusion of a licence agreement on substantially different terms - as here - could therefore conflict with the FRAND character of the plaintiff's offer.

-Since had also introduced the possibility of instalment/one-off payments including discounts, this led to the assumption that such differentiated arrangements had also been made with other licensees.
+Since matching had also introduced the possibility of instalment/one-off payments including discounts, this led to the assumption that such differentiated arrangements had also been made with other licensees.